seetarampandeygit/EDA_LENDING_CLUB_CASE_STUDY/README.md

 - dti_buck vs loan status

 ## Conclusions
+- Institution Loss: Typically, around 14% to 15% of members default, which is quite significant.

 - Loan Term: The organization offers a 36-month loan repayment period for approximately 78% of its clients.
 However, customers with a 60-month loan repayment term are generally more prone to default.
 This was further confirmed when analyzed alongside the length of employment.
 Regardless of how long a customer has been employed, those with a 60-month tenure have a greater likelihood of defaulting.
 Therefore company should have a stringent policy to minimize lending for 60 months tenure.

 - Customer Grade: Most customers fall into grades A or B. However, those in grades G, F, and E have a higher probability of defaulting.
 Therefore, the company should refrain from extending loans to customers in grades G, F, and E.